TGL

 This week

-Why these first: These changes require no team buy-in, take less than an hour, and create immediate visible progress.
-The system starts becoming real before the briefing happens.
+Why these first: These changes require no team buy-in and create immediate visible progress.
+The external sign-off rule needs to be defined before the next risky client situation arises — not after.

 3